thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 10. Making Weapons Work
 -----------------------

 10.1.
 The bad news is, those bullets don't do anything yet.
-Even if you manage to hit the Raider with them, they'll just pass harmlessly through it, because right now it's pretty much immortal.
+Even if you manage to hit the raider with them, they'll just pass harmlessly through it, because right now it's pretty much immortal.
 It's too dumb to die!

 10.2.
 So let's make it mortal.
 Open Raider.ts and add the following lines to the array of entity properties being declared in the constructor.
 You could add them at the end of the array, or make things a bit neater and add them in alphabetical order.
 Whichever you choose, be sure to add commas in the proper places.